What is an ASIN Number and Why is it Important to Amazon?

 It’s more than just an inventory tracking number that ensures your customers get your product exactly as ordered — it also prevents your competitors from stealing your great ideas.

-What is an ASIN
+What is an Amazon ASIN?

-The Amazon ASIN is a 10-digit alphanumeric code that the company assigns to every product it offers.
+The Amazon ASIN is a 10-digit alphanumeric code the company assigns to every product it offers.
 Before expanding in 1998, Amazon used it to track products that were not books.
-If you’re “of a certain age,” you may remember that, way back in the late 1990s, Amazon started out strictly as an online bookstore.
+If you’re “of a certain age,” you may remember that, way back in the late 1990s, Amazon started strictly as an online bookstore.

 Amazon uses the ASIN to: